HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/beginner/2020-01-02-blockchain-as-a-data-structure.md

 ##### A blockchain: Less Efficient, but Decentralized
 Many different entities, or peers, operate a blockchain.
 These peers don't know or trust each other (therefore "trustless").
 The good thing is that they *don't need to trust each other*.
 Many peers keep a copy of the data and no single peer has the power to change or censor the data.
 Participants (or nodes in technical terms) communicate constantly to keep each other updated on new events.
 Events on the blockchain are most commonly transactions.

 There is no centralized entity, like a bank or clearinghouse, responsible for accepting and processing new transactions.
 Cryptocurrencies are permissionless because every individual abiding by the rules of the protocol can create a wallet and send a transaction without needing to sign up to use the service.
 The transaction is then broadcast to the network and every participant (or node, or peer) keeps a copy of it.
 A node can be an operated by an individual person, a store accepting crypto, or a bank.
 It makes no difference who you are.
-The amount of copies makes a blockchain slower than a database, but a more secure way to store data.
+The amount of copies makes a blockchain slower than a database, but makes it more secure.

 ![Decentralised clearing](/assets/post_files/technology/beginner/blockchain-as-a-data-structure/decentralised_clearing_D.jpg)
 ![Decentralised clearing](/assets/post_files/technology/beginner/blockchain-as-a-data-structure/decentralised_clearing_M.jpg)